OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/01-Testing_for_Session_Management_Schema.md

 All interaction between the client and application should be tested at least against the following criteria:

-- Are all Set-Cookie directives tagged as Secure?
+- Are all `Set-Cookie` directives tagged as `Secure`?
 - Do any Cookie operations take place over unencrypted transport?
 - Can the Cookie be forced over unencrypted transport?
 - If so, how does the application maintain security?
 - Are any Cookies persistent?
-- What Expires= times are used on persistent cookies, and are they reasonable?
+- What `Expires` times are used on persistent cookies, and are they reasonable?
 - Are cookies that are expected to be transient configured as such?
-- What HTTP/1.1 Cache-Control settings are used to protect Cookies?
+- What HTTP/1.1 `Cache-Control` settings are used to protect Cookies?
-- What HTTP/1.0 Cache-Control settings are used to protect Cookies?
+- What HTTP/1.0 `Cache-Control` settings are used to protect Cookies?

 #### Cookie Collection